Survey of Gravitationally Lensed Objects in HSC Imaging (SuGOHI). IX. Discovery of Strongly Lensed Quasar Candidates: Data

 In addition, we include two existing quasar catalogs to slightly expand our sample size.
 The first one is the Million Quasars Catalog v7.2 \citep[hereafter MILLIQUAS;][]{Flesch21}, which provides a compilation of both confirmed and candidate quasars from the literature to 31 December 2021.
 The other catalog is the complete AllWISE Catalog of Mid-IR AGNs \citep[hereafter AllWISEAGN;][]{SecrestEtal15}, which provides the sources with their apparent magnitude distribution peak at $g\approx20$, extending to objects as faint as $g\approx26$.

 In \tref{tab:catalog}, we list the number of objects in each catalog.
-After cross-matching the three catalogs within a radius of 2\arcsec, we show the total number in the last row.
+To eliminate duplicates and assess the overall performance, we perform a cross-match of the three catalogs within a $2\arcsec$ radius, and the total number is displayed in the last row.